EwenG/replique.el/README.md

 Including *%s* will splice the *:target-path* into this value.

-Loading *.cljc* files (see [reader conditionals](http://clojure.org/guides/reader_conditionals) requires that both a Clojure and a Clojurescript REPL are started.
+Loading *.cljc* files (see [reader conditionals](http://clojure.org/guides/reader_conditionals)) requires that both a Clojure and a Clojurescript REPL are started.
 Replique will load *.cljc* files simultaneously in the Clojure and the Clojurescipt REPL.
-Autocompletion candidates for *.cljc* files are computed using the Clojure runtime, unless the cursor is in a *#?cljs* reader consitional.
+Autocompletion candidates for *.cljc* files are computed using the Clojure runtime, unless the cursor is in a *#?cljs* reader conditional.

 ## License